Bobweenie/Singleplayerquake/Theme.md

 # Theme
 ![Screenshot 2024-11-09 045937](https://github.com/user-attachments/assets/a82629c3-ae04-4d79-94e1-654cada96cc0) ![Screenshot 2024-11-09 050236](https://github.com/user-attachments/assets/1fa8723a-e6ac-47fe-8f14-93f648e190aa) ![Screenshot 2024-11-09 050335](https://github.com/user-attachments/assets/cf5ab747-3d6f-4b6d-8679-6df72f385c83)

 When comming up with a theme for my map I thought of a sky castle feeling.
+Which is my reasoning for my use of these wads here ⬆️

-You might ask, what does that mean?
+You might ask, what is a sky castle?
 Well imagine a pillar made out of mountain with a flat surface and a small midevil castle on top of it.
 With clouds covering the area, thats how you know we are in a "Sky castle"

 I want the player to feel like their in a magical place but not in a eutopia because even fairy tails have a good and a bad, and your the hero of this place.